ajinkya98/PyTorchDespeckler/README.md

 Inorder to comapre metrics generated from this module we have used traditional descpeckling filters from SNAP sentinel software(lee, forst and lee Sigma):

 ![image](https://user-images.githubusercontent.com/32778343/118484113-7b50b000-b734-11eb-938a-a8740618383e.png)

+## Tools used:

+1. PyTorch - for creating pipelines and performing operations on images
+2. GDAL - to work across different image formats
+3. SNAP sentinel software - To view outputs and inferences
+4. Python - Script file used to generate metrics for evaluation and convert image formats